Roger24012002/cyart-soc-team1-Week3/README.md

----
+# CyArt SOC Team – Wazuh SIEM Security Monitoring

+## Overview
+This repository contains SOC practical work completed as part of the CyArt SOC Team tasks.
+The project focuses on security monitoring, alert analysis, threat intelligence, incident triage, escalation, and evidence collection using Wazuh SIEM.

+## Tools Used
+- Wazuh SIEM
+- Windows Endpoint Agent
+- VirusTotal
+- AlienVault OTX
+- MITRE ATT&CK
+- GitHub

+## Repository Structure
+cyart-soc-team1/
+├── Evidence/
+├── Logs/
+├── Reports/
+├── Screenshots/
+├── Tables/
+└── README.md

 ## Task 1: Advanced Log Analysis
-- Analyzed Wazuh logs using Threat Hunting module
-- Identified high severity alerts (Rule ID 204 – Agent Flooding)
+Wazuh logs were analyzed using the Threat Hunting module.
+High severity alerts were identified, including Rule ID 204 related to agent event queue flooding.
-- Observed multiple system error events and alert spikes

 **Outcome:**
-Detected abnormal log volume indicating possible misconfiguration or overload.
+Abnormal log volume was detected, indicating possible misconfiguration or system overload.

----

 ## Task 2: Threat Intelligence Integration
-- Investigated IP address: `192.168.152.1`
-- Checked using VirusTotal and AlienVault OTX
+The IP address `192.168.152.1` was checked using VirusTotal and AlienVault OTX.

 **Findings:**
-- IP is a **private/local address**
+- The IP address is private/local.
-- Not listed in threat intelligence feeds

-**Conclusion:**
+- It was not listed as malicious.
-No external malicious activity detected.
+- No external threat activity was detected.

----

 ## Task 3: Alert Triage
+A high severity alert was selected and analyzed.

+**Alert Details:**
-- Selected alert: **Agent Event Queue Flooded (Rule ID 204)**
+- Alert Name: Agent Event Queue Flooded
+- Rule ID: 204
+- Severity: High
-- Severity Level: **12 (High)**
+- Level: 12

 **Analysis:**
-- High number of events generated in short time
+The alert was caused by a high number of events generated in a short time.
+This may be due to system overload or agent misconfiguration.
-- Possible agent misconfiguration or system overload

-**Status:**
-Escalated for further investigation.

----

 ## Task 4: Incident Escalation
-- Escalated alert to **Tier 2 SOC Team**
+The alert was escalated to the Tier 2 SOC Team for further investigation.

-**Summary:**
+**Escalation Summary:**
-A high-severity alert was triggered due to excessive event generation from the endpoint.
-Initial investigation indicates system misconfiguration rather than a cyber attack.
-Further analysis is required to confirm root cause.
+A high severity alert was triggered due to excessive event generation from the endpoint.
+Initial analysis indicates a configuration issue rather than a confirmed cyber attack.

----

 ## Task 5: Evidence Collection
-- Exported logs from Wazuh dashboard
+Evidence was collected and organized for documentation.

+**Evidence Includes:**
-- Captured screenshots of:
+- Wazuh alert screenshots
-  - Alerts
-  - Threat hunting events
+- Threat hunting logs
-  - FIM (File Integrity Monitoring)
+- FIM screenshots
 - Dashboard overview

-**Outcome:**
-All evidence preserved for incident documentation and analysis.

----
+- Exported logs
+- Incident report

 ## Key Findings
-- Alert triggered due to **event flooding**
-- No malicious IP detected
+- High severity alert was detected in Wazuh.
-- System behavior indicates **configuration issue**
+- Event flooding was observed from the endpoint.
+- Threat intelligence checks showed no malicious external IP.
-- Proper SOC workflow followed (Detection → Triage → Escalation → Documentation)
+- The incident followed SOC workflow: Detection → Analysis → Triage → Escalation → Documentation.

----

 ## Conclusion
-The investigation confirmed that the alert was caused by system-level event flooding rather than a real cyber attack.
-The task successfully demonstrates practical SOC skills including monitoring, analysis, and incident handling using Wazuh SIEM.
+This task successfully demonstrates practical SOC analyst activities using Wazuh SIEM.
+The investigation showed that the alert was most likely caused by system-level event flooding or misconfiguration, not a confirmed cyber attack.
+The project helped in understanding alert monitoring, log analysis, threat intelligence checks, incident triage, and evidence collection.

----

 ## Future Improvements
-- Implement alert threshold tuning
+- Tune Wazuh alert rules and thresholds.
-- Improve agent configuration
+- Improve endpoint agent configuration.
-- Integrate advanced threat intelligence feeds
+- Integrate more threat intelligence sources.
-- Automate incident response workflows
+- Automate incident response workflow.

----
+- Add more detailed MITRE ATT&CK mapping.

 ## Author
 **Vinayaka Reddy**
 Cybersecurity Enthusiast | SOC Analyst Learner